RoPerrier/CTJ/README.md

 ## Description

-The `CTJ` package implements the triple judgement comparative algorithm devised by Dr Kevin Kelly.
+The `CTJ` package implements the triple judgement comparative algorithm devised by Dr. Kevin Kelly.
 The aim of this algorithm is to improve the accuracy of `ACJ` (adaptive comparative judgement).
-Instead of comparing elements two by two, they are compared three by three, and a notion of distance between elements is added to the algorithm. `CTJ` was devised by Dr Kevin Kelly.
+Instead of comparing elements two by two, they are compared three by three, and a notion of distance between elements is added to the algorithm. `CTJ` was devised by Dr. Kevin Kelly.

-This package therefore proposes an implementation of the `CTJ`, the `ACJ` and the `Rubric` judgment, to enable a more precise analysis of the `CTJ` and to compare its performance with other method.
+This package therefore proposes an implementation of the `CTJ`, the `ACJ`, and the `Rubric` judgment, to enable a more precise analysis of the `CTJ` and to compare its performance with other methods.
 To do this, pairs and trios are selected with similar methods using Shannon entropy.

-Created on Wed May  1 16:05:18 2024

-@author: Romain Perrier

 ## Installation